Maurice Morrow

 It was announced on 11 April 2006 that Morrow would be one of the first three members of the DUP to be created life peers, giving the party its first representation in the House of Lords.
 He was created Baron Morrow, of Clogher Valley in the County of Tyrone, on 7 June 2006 and was formally introduced to the House of Lords on 27 June.

-Recent history

-In 2012 his constituency office in Dungannon was broken into and ransacked.
-Morrow vowed it would be business as usual despite the burglary.
+Other DUP peers appointed as "working" life peers alongside Morrow were Wallace Browne, former lord mayor of Belfast, and Eileen Paisley, a former vice-president of the DUP and wife of the late leader of the DUP, Ian Paisley.
+At the same time, it was announced that David Trimble, former MP and former leader of the Ulster Unionists, was also being appointed as a working life peer.

+Sex Bill

 After hearing testimony about children and adults forced to work in brothels, farms and factories, including that of a Romanian woman who had been kidnapped in London and forced to work as a prostitute in Ireland, he put forward a bill to the Northern Ireland Assembly: the Human Trafficking and Exploitation Act, passed in 2015, which made Northern Ireland the first and only place in the UK where the act of buying sex is a crime.
 The act of selling sex, by contrast, was decriminalised.
 The law was opposed by campaigners who wished to see the total decriminalisation of sex work.
 An application for judicial review failed on the death of the campaigner who had proposed it.

-The other DUP peers appointed as "working" life peers alongside Morrow in 2006 were Wallace Browne, former Lord Mayor of Belfast, and Eileen Paisley, a former vice-president of the DUP and wife of the late Leader of the DUP, Ian Paisley.
-At the same time, it was announced that David Trimble, former MP and former leader of the Ulster Unionists, was also being appointed as a working life peer.